oyama/pico-drive-sync/README.md

 # Pico Drive Sync - Seamlessly share littlefs from Raspberry Pi Pico's onboard flash via USB

-This project is a tool designed to share data stored on the Raspberry Pi Pico's flash memory as a USB storage device that can be accessed directly from a PC.
+This project enables the sharing of data stored on the Raspberry Pi Pico’s flash memory, formatted with the littlefs file system, as a USB storage device that can be directly accessed from a PC.
 It allows for easy backup and inspection of files on embedded devices' filesystems without the need for specialized tools typically required for such operations.
 By mounting it as a USB drive on a PC, file manipulation becomes intuitive, significantly enhancing development efficiency.

 The firmware is designed to be deployed in RAM.
 The total file size that can be shared via USB MSC is limited to the RAM disk size of 64 KB.